mugil25/Circulate-the-values-of-N-variables/README.md

 ![output](./circulate.png)

 ## Result:
-Thus the python program of circulate of N variables executed successfully
+Thus the python program of circulate of N variables executed successfully.